plone/documentation/adapt-and-extend/config/caching.rst

 Enabling caching here within Plone is highly recommended, but fine-tuning it can be more of an art than a science.

 Plone comes with a fairly conservative, but highly effective set of defaults.
 Importing those settings is your best course of action in almost all cases.

-Plone's internal caching works even better when used together with an external cache, such as Varnish.
+Plone's internal caching works even better when used together with an external cache, such as `Varnish <https://varnish-cache.org/>`_.

 See the :doc:`Guide to caching </manage/deploying/caching/index>` for more information.